mvolkmann/blog/src/server-sent-events.md

 Messages are sent over TCP, not UDP, so there is some overhead for error checking and message coordination.

+SSE provides automatic reconnection.
+If a SSE connection is closed, perhaps due to a network issue, clients will automatically attempt to reconnect to the server.

 For a great video on SSE, see {% aTargetBlank "https://www.youtube.com/watch?v=4HlNv1qpZFY", "Server-Sent Events Crash Course" %}.